fract-lang/fract/docs/fract/import.md

 ```

 ## Information
-Files in the same directory as your startup file are assumed to have been imported.
++ Files in the same directory as your startup file are assumed to have been imported.
++ All fract files imports from directory if import a directory.